smdocs/my-book-notes/book5/part-1.md

 - C: Consulted.
 These people have data or information that can be useful in completing the project.
 - I: Informed.
 These people should be notified, but do not need to be consulted or provide input to the project.

+RASCI can be used in a matrix, where each activity or initiative is spelled out along the y-axis (vertical axis) of the matrix and the individual contributors or organizations are spelled out on the x-axis of the matrix.
+The intersection of the activity (y-axis) and the organization (x-axis) contains one of the letters R, A, S, C, or I, but may include nothing if that individual or organization is not part of the initiative. <b> Ideally, in any case, there will be a single R and a single A for any given initiative.</b> This elimibates the possiblity of multiple individuals acquiring responsiblities for the same initiative.

 ![](https://www.safaribooksonline.com/library/view/the-art-of/9780134031408/graphics/02tab01.jpg)